ZQuestClassic/ZQuestClassic/docs/building.md

 >
 > you only need to re-run configure_emscripten.sh if something in this file is changed
 >
-> be sure to start a local webserver in the web package folder:
+> be sure to start a local webserver:
->   cd build_emscripten/Debug/packages/web && npx statikk --port 8000 --coi
+>   node scripts/webserver.mjs

 # ccache